DEGJS/formMapper/README.md

 The container element, input element or array of elements to get values from.

 #### opts
 Type: `Object`
-Default: `{elementSelectors: defaultElementSelectors, shouldStringify: false}` An object to override the default settings. `shouldStringify` declares if the returned value should be a string representation of an object or just the object.
+Default: `{elementSelectors: defaultElementSelectors, shouldStringify: false, shouldReturnAllCheckboxGroupVals: false}` An object to override the default settings.
+`shouldStringify` declares if the returned value should be a string representation of an object or just the object.
+`shouldReturnAllCheckboxGroupVals` declares if checkbox groups (i.e., multiple inputs with the same name) should return an array of only "checked" values, or an object of all inputs with a boolean value.

 ### getInputElements(formEl, selectorSettings)
 The getInputElements method returns an array of input elements as found by the default selectors.